divanvisagie/blog/content/post/distributed-tracing/index.md

 ![Network Map](netmap.png)

-Clicking on a node in this network map can even show you how many error vs normal requests you are recieving on a given service, which helps us debug unhealthy servers.
+Clicking on a node in this network map can even show you how many error vs normal requests you are receiving on a given service, which helps us debug unhealthy servers.

 ![Network map showing errors](netmap-errors.png)

 This only scratches the surface of what you can do with Distributed Request Tracing, but for me it's something that is a vital tool if you are dealing with a microservice architecture.
-Experience has shwon me time and time again that instrumenting your microservices well can catch bugs that can save you hours of confusion.
+Experience has shown me time and time again that instrumenting your microservices well can catch bugs that can save you hours of confusion.
 Be sure to check out the [OpenTelemetry](https://opentelemetry.io/) website for more on tracing and telemetry.